Chapter 38: Elevator Ambush

 As soon as the robots departed, Cosmo heard the sound of crunching glass next to her.
-She turned her head and watched as Green XIII dropped to his hands and knees, his face contorted in agony.
-He gasped for air and blood was pooling out from his open mouth as he righted into a kneeling position.
-Cosmo’s jaw dropped at the sight of the numerous fractures that covered the front of his body and the spots of red blood splashed beneath it.
+She turned her head and watched as Green XIII dropped to her hands and knees, her face contorted in agony.
+She gasped for air and blood was pooling out from her open mouth as she righted into a kneeling position.
+Cosmo’s jaw dropped at the sight of the numerous fractures that covered the front of her body and the spots of red blood splashed beneath it.
 ‘By the Goddess…’

-Green XIII looked towards her, a pained smile crossing his face.
-“Are… you alright?” he asked in a voice that Cosmo could barely hear.
+Green XIII looked towards her, a pained smile crossing her face.
+“You… OK?” she asked in a voice that Cosmo could barely hear.

 She hobbled over to Bark, knelt down beside him and started digging through his pockets for something that could help him recover.
 She brought out a fistful of phials and grenades and frantically sorted through them before her eyes landed on one filled with amber liquid.
 The label read: Phoenix Down.
 “That’s what I’m looking for,” she said quietly to herself.
 Setting the others aside in a haphazard manner, she quickly broke open the top of the phial with her teeth, raised Bark’s head so he wouldn’t choke on the liquid and poured it down his throat.
 She then grabbed his hat before it flew away from the high winds, knowing how important it was to him.